arrow2nd/twnyan/docs/en/commands/like.md

 ### like remove

-Remove liking a tweet.
+Unlike a tweet.

 ```
-twnyan like remove <Tweet Number>...
+twnyan like remove <tweet-number>...
-twnyan like rm <Tweet Number>...
+twnyan like rm <tweet-number>...
 ```

 - Multiple tweet numbers can be specified by separating them with a single space